Vietnam.vn - Nền tảng quảng bá Việt Nam

 Here, the blood culture results showed Burkholderia Pseudomallei bacteria, diagnosed with lung abscess with sepsis caused by Burkholderia Pseudomallei bacteria.
 The doctor actively treated with intravenous antibiotics combined with oral antibiotics.

-After 3 days of intensive care, the patient's fever has gone and his difficulty breathing has improved, but he still has a cough and a lot of phlegm.
+After 3 days of intensive care, the patient's fever and difficulty breathing have subsided, but he still has a cough and a lot of phlegm.
 He is currently continuing antibiotic treatment according to the regimen.

 MSc.
 Dr. Tran Thi Hanh Chan, Head of the Department of Digestive, Urology, and Tropical Diseases (Children's Center) said that Whitmore disease is mainly transmitted through skin contact or food and water containing bacteria.
 The disease often appears during storms and floods, in places with poor hygiene conditions.